All Episodes

 Particularly, the factcheck.org has gone to work and they have nailed every argument and every stat that Biden used.

-Folks, I'm gonna tell you something.
+Folks, I'm going to tell you something.

 This is unhinged with Biden and this rape business and Obama signing on it at Jay Carney.

-Uh I'm I have a theory about this, and it goes beyond the fact that they're just lunatics.
+I have a theory about this, and it goes beyond the fact that they're just lunatics.

-Uh they're trying to distract us.
+They're trying to distract us.

-This is over the top, silly and stupid.
+This is over-the-top silly and stupid.

-Oh, yeah, well, fewer cops equals more rapes.
+Well, fewer cops equals more rapes.

 They're saying that they're being told that their opposition means more people to be raped, more people to be murdered.

-What is the president say to them?
+What does the president say to them?

 Are Republicans arguing that there is no correlation between the number of cops on the beat and the crime rate?